django/deps/draft/0006-channels.rst

 The core of the system is, unsurprisingly, a datastructure called a *channel*.
 What is a channel?
-It is an *ordered, first-in first-out queue* with message expiry and at-most-once delivery to only one listener at a time.
+It is an *ordered, first-in first-out queue* with message expiry, capacity, and at-most-once delivery to only one listener at a time.

 You can think of it as analogous to a task queue - messages are put onto the channel by producers, and then given to just one of the consumers listening to that channel.

-For more details, see `What is a Channel? <https://channels.readthedocs.io/en/latest/concepts.html#what-is-a-channel>`_.
+For more details, see `What is a channel? <https://channels.readthedocs.io/en/latest/concepts.html#what-is-a-channel>`_.

+The other key concept is Groups, a set of channels that you can send messages to and get them delivered to all channels in the group.
+Groups are network-transparent and look the same across all

-To deploy an app using Channels, instead of running a WSGI server, you'll run a few different things:
+To deploy an app using channels, instead of running a WSGI server, you'll run a few different things:

 * An *interface server* that handles HTTP and WebSocket connections.